 Runner Up: Sony a6100

-A close second, the Sony a6100 is also an APS-C camera that’s compact and ideal for travel.
+Always a bridemaid… Our runner up for a second year, the Sony a6100 is also an APS-C camera that’s compact and ideal for travel.
 Sony has spectacular autofocus and a huge lens line-up which we love.
 As much as we love the a6100, it’s menus and controls are just less intuitive as the Nikon Z50’s.

 Key specs: